Corporatism: Fascist corporatism

-A fascist corporation is a government body that brings together federations of workers and employers syndicates belonging to the same profession and branch, to regulate production in a holistic manner.
-Each trade union would theoretically represent its professional concerns, especially by negotiation of labour contracts and the like.
-It was theorized that this method could result in harmony amongst social classes.
+A fascist corporation can be defined as a government-directed confederation of employers and employees unions, with the aim of overseeing production in a comprehensive manner.
+Theoretically, each corporation within this structure assumes the responsibility of advocating for the interests of its respective profession, particularly through the negotiation of labor agreements and similar measures.
+Fascists theorized that this method could result in harmony amongst social classes.

-In Italy from 1922 until 1943, corporatism became influential amongst Italian nationalists led by Benito Mussolini.
-The Charter of Carnaro gained much popularity as the prototype of a "corporative state", having displayed much within its tenets as a guild system combining the concepts of autonomy and authority in a special synthesis.
+In Italy, from 1922 until 1943, corporatism became influential amongst Italian nationalists led by Benito Mussolini.
+The 1920 Charter of Carnaro gained much popularity as the prototype of a "corporative state", having displayed much within its tenets as a guild system combining the concepts of autonomy and authority in a special synthesis.
 Alfredo Rocco spoke of a corporative state and declared corporatist ideology in detail.
-Rocco would later become a member of the Italian fascist regime.
+Rocco would later become a member of the Italian fascist régime.

+Subsequently, the Labour Charter of 1927 was implemented, thus establishing a collective agreement system between employers and employees, becoming the main form of class collaboration in the fascist government.